OutpostUniverse/OPHD/README.md

 A: At the moment no; keybindings are hard coded.
 This will, however, change in the future to configurable keybindings.

+**Q: The game generally works but there are some graphics problems like missing or corrupt textures.
+How can I fix this?**

+A: This is a result of some budget GPU drivers attempting and failing to accommodate for texture resolutions that are not a power of two (e.g., 16x16, 32x32, 128x128, etc.).
+There really isn't a way to fix this as generally these issues show up on budget laptops and mobile devices with integrated Intel GPU's.

+This is something that will improve over time -- the game is still under heavy development and a lot changes under the hood.
+While we've made considerable effort to align all visuals to power of two textures, it's likely we're going to miss some here and there.
+We're working on it though it would be helpful if you could point it out for us on the discussion boards.

 **Q: I have a question that's not answered here.
 How can I get help?**

 A: You can visit The Outpost Universe's Forums (http://forum.outpost2.net) and visit the Main Projects forum.